Weekly Newsletter

 Dr. White joined our faculty in 2000 and served as Political Science Department Chair from 2003 – 2015.
 Before coming to CWRU he was an Associate Professor of Health Systems Management at Tulane University, and first Research Associate and then Senior Fellow in the Governmental Studies Program of the Brookings Institution.
 He earned his A.B. from the University of Chicago and his M.A. and Ph.D. from the University of California Berkeley, all in political science.

 Dr. White’s research focuses especially on both U.S. federal budgeting and health care policy and politics.
+As he likes to point out, that means his work focuses on the two largest things in the world, in financial terms, that are generally believed to be wildly screwed up: the U.S. federal budget and health care non-system.
 A lot of his health policy work compares policies across rich democracies.
 He has authored or co-authored three books, co-edited two, and authored or co-authored 85 articles or book chapters.
-These include his book with Aaron Wildavsky on budgeting during the Reagan administration, and nine other articles or chapters about presidents and budgeting.
 His c.v. and a selection of his work can be found at

 https://policy.case.edu/research/health-care-federal-budget-articles/.